jonasrc/mock-university-system/README.md

 Domain Driven Design was chosen as the architecture for this project mainly because university-wide systems tend to envelop large groups of domains, with intrincated and complex business rules.
 Also, systems of this type tend to need a certain level of scalability - since subject enrollment periods and other moments in which there are usage peaks will certainly demand a considerably bigger amount of computational effort from the system than that in which it would normally run given common circumstances.

-Domain Driven Design is a perfect choice for both the situations presented, since it presents the possibility of encapsulating complex business rules, while still maintaining a level of modularity that would make the system electable for usage within a microservice architectural style.
+Domain Driven Design is a good choice for both situations presented, since it presents the possibility of encapsulating complex business rules, while still maintaining a level of modularity that would make the system electable for usage within a microservice architectural style.

 ### Architectural style